isjosan/embsys310/assignment05/swap-pointers-C/answers.md

     int** PtryPtr;
     PtrxPtr = &xPtr;
     PtryPtr = &yPtr;
-#### #4. "main" function is now ready to pass the arguments 'PtrxPtr' and 'PtryPtr' to the swap_pointer() function, which are actually pointers to pointers for int variables x and y.
+#### #4. "main" function is now ready to pass the arguments 'PtrxPtr' and 'PtryPtr' to the swap_pointer() function.
+These arguments are actually pointers to pointers for int variables x and y.

 b.
 What are the values in R0 & R1 when swap_pointer() is called?
 #### When swap_pointer() is called, R0 & R1 have the arguments that are passed on by "main" to the swap_pointer() function.